victordibia/neuralqa/README.md

 Elastic search uses the `BM25` algorithm by default for implementing similarity between text fields.
 We will also use the elastic search python client for elastic operations (create index, search queries).

+## Document Reader
+To identify an answer span, we will use a set of BERT based question answering models pretrained on both the SQUAD1 and SQUAD2 datasets.
+Ideally, this provides some benchmark on how well a pretrained model works for domain corpus such as legal/court documents.

 ### Install Elastic Search

 Follow the [instructions here](https://www.elastic.co/downloads/elasticsearch) to download, install and launch elastic search.